jijihohococo/ichi-orm/README.md

 ### Update

-You can update your data as shown as below.
+You can update your data as shown below.

 ```php
 Blog::find(1)->update([